Corps deactivates Phase II flood fight

-Phase I Flood Fight consist of working with local levee authorities to closely monitor the levees along the Mississippi River.
-Inspections on the Mississippi River levees from Baton Rouge and below on the east bank and Donaldsonville and below on the west bank will continue twice weekly until the water level drops below 11 feet at the Carrollton Gage.
+Phase I procedures consist of working with local levee authorities to closely monitor the levees along the Mississippi River.
+Inspections on the Mississippi River levees Baton Rouge and below on the east bank and Donaldsonville and below on the west bank will commence this week and continue twice weekly until the water level drops below 11 feet at the Carrollton gauge.

 Levee restrictions during high water